kalilistic/kapture-price-overlay/README.md

 ## Key Features

 * Shows vendor / market board average for obtained items.
+* Shows vendor / market board average for items you search for.
 * Shows high-quality or normal-quality average based on item.
 * Click on item to open Universalis page.
 * Customize layout including how numbers are displayed.